CSX in Kentucky

 - Division headquarters in Fort Wright

-- CSX sponsored a City Year service day in Louisville.
+- CSX sponsored a City Year service day in Hopkinsville.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- CSX has designated Kentucky Transpark – Lot 6, in Bowling Green as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
+- CSX has designated Kentucky Transpark – Lot 6 in Bowling Green as a “Select Site,” which is a rail-served, ready-to-build location for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.

 ** This figure includes current and former employees.